 This gnome lavender sachet is adorable, smells great, and is a work-horse in a closet or drawer.
 It’s a quick craft that everyone will love and it requires no sewing, so grab your glue gun.

 DIY Felt Gnome Lavender Sachet

 If you’re new to Ruffles and Rain Boots, I’ll let you in on a secret: I love making DIY gnomes.
-Scandinavian gnomes, Nordic gnomes, tomte, nisser – whatever you call them, they always make me smile.
+Scandinavian gnomes, Nordic gnomes – whatever you call them, they always make me smile.
 And it turns out, I’m not the only one who wants to add these cuties into their decor as gnomes have exploded in popularity over the last couple of years.

 Last summer, my daughter and I adapted Sarah’s Scandinavian Christmas gnome tutorial into a hanging ornament to declutter our craft stash.
 We didn’t have clay at the time so my resourceful little helper used an Apple Jack (of the cereal variety) for the gnome’s nose.
 We had such a good time that we went out and bought clay to make a gnome that would last a bit longer and not attract bugs to the tree.

-4 Reasons You Need This Gnome Lavender Sachet
+Reasons You Should Make This Gnome Lavender Sachet

-Whether you make or buy these fun gnome lavender sachets, here are four reasons you need these adorable little relaxation-inducing gnomes in your life:
+Here are a few reasons you need these adorable little relaxation-inducing gnomes in your life:

 - You’ll add creativity into your life without turning one of your kid’s rooms into a craft room.
 It’s an easy, quick craft that can be made with scraps.